 Welcome to the Point of Intersection Blog!

 On October 5, 2011 I sat in my living room watching the television coverage of the untimely death of Steve Jobs.
 In the days that followed, I was glued to Google and YouTube reading and watching anything and everything Steve Jobs.
 It was like a scavenger hunt, one clue leading to some more facts and more stories about Steve.
 On October 24, 2011, Steve’s biography by Walter Isaacson released.
-Reading that provided me with many answers but left me with even more clues to follow.
+Reading that provided me with many answers but left me with more questions.

 On Dec.
 28, 2011 I registered this domain with the plan that I will one day dedicate this blog to all things “the intersection.”
 However, it was to take me nearly three more years of research into the topic before I could write my first blog.

-Here, I will explore what “the intersection of technology and humanities” means, why it mattered so much to Steve, and how it impacted what he did at Pixar, Next, and lastly at Apple.
+Here, I will explore what “the intersection of technology and humanities” means, why it mattered so much to Steve, and how it impacted what he did at Pixar, Next (now Apple), and lastly at Apple.
 I will also examine how other organizations like Nintendo are driving true innovation through their own unique view from this intersection.
 I believe there are lessons to be learned as we have barely scratched the surface of innovation.

 Essentially, this blog is a journey of continuous discovery, contemplation, and analysis of what has been, what is, and what will be the impact of leveraging deep insights into humanities to drive technological innovations.